-Romania: EC approves 37MEUR financial aid to Hunedoara Energy Complex24.
-April 2015. / SEE Energy News
+Romania: EC approves 37MEUR financial aid to Hunedoara Energy Complex, SEE Energy News

 European Commission approves financial rescue aid for Hunedoara Energy Complex, considering that it complies with EU rules on state aid and, in addition, Romania has committed to submit a restructuring plan designed to ensure the future viability of EC Hunedoara, where the undertaking will not be able to repay the rescue aid after six months.